KHard2Bme/Python-Project-Template/Quant_README.md

 ### As you can see, there are more negative words used in review text version 4.73.0.3 as opposed to version 3.9.4.0.

+### Lets now take a look at each of the years, how many reviews they each have and comparrisons.

 ### Question 6: Based off the findings from the distribution of years for reviews chart, which three years contained the most reviews and which year had the least amount of reviews overall?
 ![F](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/dfc7cfcd-5f21-4c34-8f28-2aebe1463101)